Barclays pay chief clashed with board on Diamond bonus

 Alison Carnwath, who quit in July at a time of turmoil for the bank following its fine for rigging Libor interest rates, said Diamond had been reluctant to accept that pay at Barclays was high and was "overly protective of his investment banking franchise".

-Carnwath, who cited personal reasons for her departure, told MPs on Wednesday she was "amazed" Diamond was being offered any bonus for 2011 because the bank's returns were weak.
+Carnwath, who cited personal reasons for her departure, told UK lawmakers on Wednesday she was "amazed" Diamond was being offered any bonus for 2011 because the bank's returns were weak.

 "It was for this reason that I disagreed with the board chairman's recommendation on Mr Diamond's annual bonus for 2011.
 I recommended zero.